csburreson/stf/docs/test-writing-guide.md

 An stf test is a normal python function which receives special arguments and is run by the framework.

-Minimally, you need a test function, a few lines of boilerplate code, and a test config file to write a valid test.
+Minimally, you need a test function, a few lines of boilerplate code, and an optional test config file to write a valid test.

 ## Test File